-2.3.5 Are These Provisions Required in all Bills?
+2.3.5 Are these Provisions Required in all Bills?

+Can you answer the question above?
 When an Act alters existing law, the position of those who have taken action in reliance on that law can come into question.
 As you will see from the next unit, most of those cases are already dealt with by the general rules on the effects of repeals in the Interpretation legislation.
 For those cases, savings are not strictly required.